felixnext/disaster_pipeline/README.md

 I have run experiments against using different configurations.
 The results can be found in the `experiments.csv` file.

+**Relevant Changes:**

+* During the extraction phase, I dropped the `child_alone` category, as all data points were 0 (cannot reasonably be learned) - (Pipeline will extended to more categories automatically during training, therefore it can be trainined if more datapoints come available in the future)

 ### Experiment Design

 The design of the experiments follows a sequential approach.
 First of all I used a `MultiOutputClassifier` and `LogisticRegression` as a baseline for the classifiers.
 They are working on basic simple lemmatized words embedded through TF-IDF.